mdulin2/SMC2/korean-food/Info.md

 - client/: The frontend for the application

 ## Using the application
 - This is a react application with a express backend.
 - First add the username, password and database name to all the express files are configuration.
-- Run auth.sql and koreanFood.sql to seed the database
+- Run auth.sql and koreanFood.sql to seed the databases
+	- Also, change the credentials in the database configuration file for the backend.
 - backend:
 	- Run 'npm install' to install all of the packages
 	- Run 'npm start' to run the backend